-- Students may check out up to five books at a time from the general collection.
+Students may check out up to two books at a time from the general collection.
 These may be renewed for up to three weeks.
 Students are responsible for returning books in a timely manner.
-Overdue books must be returned and/or fines paid before checking out additional materials.
-Books overdue more than 30 days will be declared lost and the student will be charged the replacement cost of the book.
+Overdue books must be returned before checking out additional materials.
+Books overdue more than 60 days will be declared lost and the student will be charged the replacement cost of the book.

 The following basic guidelines should govern behavior in the Media Center:

-- When entering the Media Center, students will sign in with School ID
+When entering the Media Center, students will sign in, preferably with School ID

-- When assistance is needed, ask the Media Specialist or the Media Clerk
+When assistance is needed, ask the Media Specialist or the Media Student Aides

-- Students must adhere to the Okeechobee County School Board’s Online Information Services Use Policy 8.80 as found in the Code of Student Conduct
+Students must adhere to the Okeechobee County School Board’s Technology Use Policy as found in the Code of Student Conduct

 Okeechobee County School District:NON-DISCRIMINATION NOTICE